-This grant program is utilizing state funds appropriated by the Illinois General Assembly under Public Act 103-0006. https://www.ilga.gov/legislation/103/SB/PDF/10300SB0250lv.pdf.
-Total amount of funding expected to be awarded through this NOFO is up to approximately \$22.9 million for the Clean Jobs Workforce Network Program and up to \$15 million for the Energy Transition Barrier Reduction Services Program for a statewide total of \$37.9 million for the first 12 months of the program.
-Awards will range from approximately \$500,000 to \$3,000,000 for the delivery of the Clean Jobs Workforce Network Program in each region identified in Section A of this NOFO.
-The initial grant awards range from approximately \$500,000 to \$2,000,000 for the delivery of the Energy Transition Barrier Reduction Services to support the Clean Jobs Workforce Network Program in each of the regions identified in this NOFO.
-The initial grant awards for the two programs combined will range from \$1,000,000 to \$5,000,000 for each Workforce Hub location identified in this NOFO.
-The Department expects to make at least one award in each of the Workforce Hub locations through this NOFO.
-An applicant may submit multiple applications if they intend to administer the program in more than one of the Workforce Hub Locations.
-The Department anticipates offering awards that provide an average funding of approximately \$10,000-\$15,000 per participant (including program and administrative costs) based on the quality and quantity of services that are provided and the length of training.
+This grant program is utilizing state funds appropriated by the Illinois General Assembly under Public Act 103-589.
+Total amount of funding expected to be awarded through this NOFO is up to approximately \$10 million for the Clean Jobs Workforce Network Program and up to approximately \$3.5 million for the Energy Transition Barrier Reduction Services Program for a statewide total of up to \$13.5 million for the first 12 months of the program Please note that DCEO will issue one grant award that will include funding for both of these programs.

+- The initial grant awards will range from approximately \$500,000 to \$3,000,000 for the delivery of the Clean Jobs Workforce Network Program in each region identified in Section A of this NOFO. - The initial grant awards range from approximately \$500,000 to \$1,000,000 for the delivery of the Energy Transition Barrier Reduction services to support the Clean Jobs Workforce Network Program in each of the regions identified in this NOFO. - The initial grant awards for the two programs combined will range from approximately \$1,000,000 to \$4,000,000 for each Workforce Hub location identified in this NOFO.
+The Department expects to make one award per open region (Carbondale, Danville, Peoria, Kankakee) through this NOFO.

-The anticipated start date for awards is December 1, 2023 for the grants awarded under the first merit review round.
-The anticipated state date for awards is July 1, 2024 for the grants awarded under the second merit review round subsequent merit review rounds.
-The initial period of performance is expected to be 12 months.
-The Department intends to offer up to two (2) twelve (12) month renewals for each award based on the performance of the grantee.
-Additional funds of up to approximately \$39,000,000 may be available for each of the twelve (12) month renewable periods.
+Anticipated start date for awards is September 1, 2025.
+The period of performance is expected to be September 1, 2025 through August 31, 2026.

+The Department intends to offer up to two (2) twelve (12) month renewals for each award based on the initial performance of the grantee.
+Additional funds of up to approximately \$39,000,000 may be available for each of the twelve (12) month renewable periods for the entire network of CEJA workforce hub grantees.

 The budget for this program must include allowable, reasonable and allocable cost to the Clean Job Workforce Network Program and the Energy Transition Barrier Reduction funds as appropriate.
+The

-The Clean Jobs Workforce Network Program will utilize a performance-based payment model for delivery of Clean Jobs Workforce Network Program funds (but not Energy Transition Barrier Reduction funds).
+Clean Jobs Workforce Network Program will utilize a performance-based payment model for delivery of Clean Jobs Workforce Network Program funds (but not Energy Transition Barrier Reduction funds).

 Performance-based payments will be based on four factors: enrollments, completions, transitions, and close-out reports.
 For more information, see section H.